killacan/TwitchBot/README.md

 ### Next Steps

-I think the next steps for this project are going to make it more modular, allow for more user input, make a frontend and get it hosted somewhere.
+I think the next steps for this project are going to make it more modular, allow for more user input, make a frontend, and get it hosted somewhere.